 For most smokers, smoking is an addiction that can be hard to kick.
 A telephone helpline, website, and numerous quit-smoking centres offer their services free of charge to the public.
-To reach the telephone helpline and to find the center nearest you:
+To access the helpline service and find the centre nearest you:

-Pregnant women are advised to avoid drinking alcohol.
+Pregnant women are advised not to drink alcohol throughout their pregnancy.

 The effect of alcohol on the baby is the same, regardless of the type of drink—beer, wine, or spirits.

 Alcohol can have numerous harmful effects during pregnancy: it can result in miscarriage, premature birth, or a stillborn baby.